TheSoftwareFactory/DLearnHelsinki-backend/doc/backend_api/content/official_doc_API.md

 ```
 ### Retrieve all the classes (TESTING)

-The student can get a list of classes he is in.
+The student can get a list of all classes he is in.

 ```endpoint
 GET /students/{student_id}/classes